mughalh/ozip2zip-back/README.md

 # ozip2zip-back
-## (help needed! willing to work with anyone)
 A powerful GUI application for converting custom ROMs to OPPO's OZIP format, enabling flashing of custom firmware on OPPO/Realme devices using the official recovery system.
-(BETA) OZIP tool for Custom ROM for devices without fastboot, No SP Flash tool,  for Oppo, Oneplus, Xiaomi, Realme

 ![Alt text](/image.png)

+compiled using
-compiled using pyinstaller --onefile --windowed aop.py MUST HAVE PYTHON!
+pyinstaller --onefile --windowed aop.py

+MUST HAVE PYTHON!

 ### Basic Conversion